jbirddog/blue/README.md

 1. Factor macros more
 1. Factor ops more
-1. ifeq needs to r> addr of byte to set, then needs to set byte (needs b!)
+1. ifeq needs to r> addr of byte to set, then needs to b!

 ### viewer